Kratom vs. Alcohol: Comparison

 Alcohol tends to make people sloppy and disoriented.
 Kratom can be useful for improving focus and energy.
 Some people may be interested in combining kratom with alcohol in an attempt to counterbalance some of the booze-induced disorientation.

-This is a slippery slope, as taking too much kratom can actually make these symptoms worse.
+This is a slippery slope, as taking too much kratom can worsen these symptoms.

 Kratom, Alcohol & Overdoses